-Mystery Shopping has long been the gold standard for assessing customer experiences in many different types of businesses, from retail to hospitality and even B2B.
+Mystery Shopping has long been the gold standard for assessing and building a customer experience strategy in many different types of businesses, from retail to hospitality and even B2B.

 In response to the global pandemic and ongoing lockdowns, some businesses scaled back their expenses and their Mystery Shopping programs.
 However, while some businesses scaled back, others increased their programs and many businesses implemented mystery shopping for the first time ever.